 The fabric that I used in the maxi-dress hack is a digital zebra print from Minerva, and it was gifted to me in exchange for a post on their website.
 This is a high quality cotton jersey, and it’s very easy to sew with.
 It has a high percentage of elastane, so there is 4-way stretch with at least 40-50% stretch going in all directions.
 In one direction, there may be as much as 60% stretch.
 It also has excellent recovery.
 Best of all, it is an animal print with a whole dazzle of zebras – all very life-like looking.
 In fact, it may be a digital picture of actual zebras grazing at a safari.
 With a whole herd of zebras staring at you, the print is eccentric and playful.
 And stylish in a strange and hypnotic way.
 I can’t stop looking at the different zebras with different attitudes staring into the distance, either dreaming or looking out for the next predator.
 Anyway, if you like this fabric and want to get some for yourself, please go here where it is an affiliate link.
 When you purchase the fabric I get a small commission with no extra cost to you.

 I made a size 36, and sizes for this tank go from 34-56.
 It is a super quick sew.
-Instructions are very clear.
+The instructions are very clear.
 The only time I veered away from the sewing instructions is when sewing the neckband to the bodices.
 It says to match up the seam of the neckband with one of the side seams of the shoulders, but I find that it’s better to line up the neckband seam with the centre back instead.
 It’s easier for me to install the collar band this way with the quartering technique, and it sort of bothers me that the neckband seam is at one shoulder.

 The hack for the maxi-dress was a very simple one.
 All I did was to extend the length of the tank straight down at the hem by 25 inches.
 Instead of closing the side seams on both sides, I created a high slit on the right side, hemmed that up, and voila – the hack was done.
 Easy peasy.